Joe-Moran/grayson-west-portfolio/src/content/writing/believe-in-humans.md

 ---
-title: I Believe In Humans
+title: I Believe In People
-summary: Believing in boundless human potential, derived from personal experiences, is my driving force.
-I learned about nurturing potential from my mother, a theater director.
-Her passion for fostering talent and unlocking latent creativity profoundly impacted me.
-My time as a competitive cyclist in Europe reinforced the power of collective effort over individual triumph.
-I'm fascinated by human curiosity, problem-solving abilities, imagination, and above all, passion.
-As a leader, my mission is not only acknowledging these qualities but also nurturing growth, guided by lessons learned from my mentors.
-Now, I aim to pay it forward.
+summary: Humans have incredible potential, capable of achieving far more than they realize.
+This belief is rooted in my experiences, from observing my mother, an inspiring theater director, nurture talent, to learning about the power of teamwork during my time as a competitive cyclist in Europe.
+Leadership, for me, is about creating environments where people can thrive, fostering their innate abilities.
+I am fascinated by human curiosity, imagination, and especially passion, which fuels dreams and drives extraordinary accomplishments.
+My goal as a leader is to unlock this potential in others.
 preview:
   enable: true
   grid: